-Prerequisite: Instructor approval and enrollment in University of California A-G course sequence Grades Offered: 10
+Prerequisite: Instructor approval and enrollment in University of California A.C. course sequence fornia A-G course sequence

 This course is an A-G course.
 Students are tutored in all academic areas by college students both individually and in small groups.
 Advancement Via Individual Determination (A.V.I.D.) teaching methods and materials are used with particular emphasis given to English-language arts and mathematics.
 Students are helped to see themselves as potential college students by taking part in extensive college and career research as they prepare to choose their university and major.